palantir/gulp-count/README.md

 Template can use two variables:

-1. `counter`, the number of files encountered in this stream,
+1. `counter` - the number of files encountered in this stream,
-2. `files`, a correctly pluralized string of the format "X file[s]" where X is `counter`.
+2. `files` - a correctly pluralized string of the format "X file[s]" where X is `counter`.

 The template also expands the shorthand `"##"` to `"<%= counter %>"`.